Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 - This is a one-time job/transaction and/or the period of the job/transaction will be less than two months.

-I undertake not to make any claims/demands towards NETO (Barkat IT Ltd.).
+I undertake not to make any claims/demands towards NETO (Bareket IT Ltd.).
 If I am asked, it is my responsibility to immediately pay the pension money, the compensation, the fines and the differences retroactively.

-Identity number: ___ , Phone ID: ___ , Job number: ___
+Identity number: _______ Phone ID: _______ Job number: _______

-This is my declaration, this is my name and this is my signature:
+This is my declaration, this is my name and this is my signature: _______

 Employee Pension Contributions Israel – The NETO EOR Solution

-Indeed, managing pension contributions, calculating percentages, meeting deadlines, choosing the right funds, filing reports – all of these require specialized knowledge and constant attention.
+Managing pension contributions, calculating percentages, meeting deadlines, choosing the right funds and filing reports · all of these require specialized knowledge and constant attention.
 A small mistake can cost you dearly.
+When you hire employees through NETO as your Employer of Record (EOR), all employer obligations transfer to us:

 Frequently Asked Questions